amicoleo/gruntTemplate/README.md

 	python -m SimpleHTTPServer

-For launching a localserver for testing
+For launching a localserver for testing.

+Alternatively is possible to make use of LiveReload, a tool for real-time reloading web pages while editing.
+My solution make use of (python live reload)[https://github.com/lepture/python-livereload] and (LiveReload browser extension)[http://livereload.com/].
+Once everything is setup run on a terminal

+		livereload

+and on a browser tab, with the LiveReload plugin active, type http://localhost:35729/ on the address bar.

 Release